Marfan syndrome: Medication

-Management often includes the use of beta blockers such as propranolol or if not tolerated calcium channel blockers or ACE inhibitors.
+Management often includes the use of beta blockers such as propranolol or if not tolerated calcium channel blockers, ACE inhibitors, and/or angiotensin receptor blockers (ARBs).
 Beta blockers are used to reduce the stress exerted on the aorta and to decrease aortic dilation.

 Surgery

 If the dilation of the aorta progresses to a significant-diameter aneurysm, causes a dissection or a rupture, or leads to failure of the aortic or other valve, then surgery (possibly a composite aortic valve graft or valve-sparing aortic root replacement) becomes necessary.
 Although aortic graft surgery (or any vascular surgery) is a serious undertaking it is generally successful if undertaken on an elective basis.
 Surgery in the setting of acute aortic dissection or rupture is considerably more problematic.
 Elective aortic valve/graft surgery is usually considered when aortic root diameter reaches 50 mm, but each case needs to be specifically evaluated by a qualified cardiologist.
 New valve-sparing surgical techniques are becoming more common.
-As people with Marfan syndrome live longer, other vascular repairs are becoming more common, e.g., repairs of descending thoracic aortic aneurysms and aneurysms of vessels other than the aorta.
+As people with Marfan syndrome survive aortic root enlargement and dissections of the ascending aorta, other vascular repairs are becoming more common, e.g., repairs of descending thoracic aortic aneurysms and aneurysms of vessels other than the aorta, such as the subclavian arteries.

 The skeletal and ocular manifestations of Marfan syndrome can also be serious, although not life-threatening.
 These symptoms are usually treated in an appropriate manner for the condition, such as with pain medications or muscle relaxants.
-Because Marfan syndrome may cause asymptomatic spinal abnormalities, any spinal surgery contemplated on a person Marfan should only follow detailed imaging and careful surgical planning, regardless of the indication for surgery.
+Because Marfan syndrome may cause asymptomatic spinal abnormalities, any spinal surgery contemplated on a person with Marfan should only follow detailed imaging and careful surgical planning, regardless of the indication for surgery.
 The ocular complications of MFS can often be treated with surgery.
 Ectopia lentis can be treated, as artificial lenses can be surgically implanted.
-In addition, surgery can address glaucoma and cataracts.
+In addition, surgery can address glaucoma, retinal detachment or tears, and cataracts.

 Treatment of a spontaneous pneumothorax is dependent on the volume of air in the pleural space and the natural progression of the individual's condition.
 A small pneumothorax might resolve without active treatment in one to two weeks.
 Recurrent pneumothoraces might require chest surgery.
 Moderately sized pneumothoraces might need chest drain management for several days in a hospital.
 Large pneumothoraces are likely to be medical emergencies requiring emergency decompression.

 As an alternative approach, custom-built supports for the aortic root are also being used.
 As of 2020 this procedure has been used in over 300 people with the first case occurring in 2004.